timplunkett/fishtownpickleball/levels.md

 ***

-## Select all that describe your current skills:
+## Select all of the statements that apply:

 <div class="level">
   <form id="level--form">